carolineleeper/TecomaTwilight/stalls/dutchies-delights.md

   - "Vegan"
   - "Jewellery"
 products:
-  - product_name: "\"Luna\" - Angel Aura quartz Macrame Necklace"
+  - product_name: '"Luna" - Angel Aura quartz Macrame Necklace'
     product_description: "Beautiful hand made macrame necklace\r\n\r\n\"Luna\" is made out of a hand beaten brass choker, macrame design using vegan waxed cord, bras beads and a beautiful Angel Aura Quartz shaped crescent moon.\r\n\r\n\r\nAngel aura calms the emotions and the emotional body.
 It is said to be a powerful stress reliever.
 It is also a strong energy for reducing or eliminating anger.
 It is said to help process emotional disturbances, grief, and traumas to a point where they are no longer stressful."
     product_image: "/images/uploads/dutchies-delights/dutchiesDelights_Luna_Black-1.jpg"
   - product_name: "Shattuckite 'Mother Earth'"